The battle to be Washington State’s starting QB: Here are the four contenders

 Teammates say they have noticed that.

-Rolovich says de Laura “is more of a gun slinger who can make exciting plays.”
-Rolovich likes that de Laura has the athletic ability to go off-script, but he wants the young quarterback to understand that throwing the ball away can be a good play.
+Rolovich says de Laura “is more of a gunslinger who can make exciting plays.”

+Rolovich said he likes that de Laura has the athletic ability to go off-script, but he wants the young quarterback to understand that throwing the ball away can be a good play.

 De Laura said his ceiling is much higher this year, and better decision-making has been his focus.